cabird/AI_where_it_matters/manually_coded_reports/report-data_development_bug_fixing_debugging.md

 - **Context-Aware Suggestions (Context-Aware Bug Detection & Fix)**
   - Capability: Leverage repository history, dependency graphs, tests, and domain-specific documentation to produce contextually appropriate suggestions and highlight potential side effects.
   - Rationale: Developers stressed that AI needs to "understand the context you are working in" to be useful and safe.
-(Participant 107, Participant 202)
+(Participants 107, 202)

 - **Collaborative, Explainable Assistance (Comprehension & Collaboration Support)**
   - Capability: Provide explanations, ask clarifying questions, and present ranked suggestions rather than opaque edits; integrate with PR review and local development flows.
   - Rationale: Users prefer an assistant that "points out where I could be wrong" and "reaffirms correctness" without taking over.
-(Participant 89, Participant 160)
+(Participants 89, 160)

 - **Proactive Detection Integrated with CI (Proactive Bug Detection & Mitigation)**
   - Capability: Surface likely bugs and test gaps in real time and integrate with CI to block regressions or suggest focused tests.
   - Rationale: Participants asked for real-time, pipeline-integrated checks to catch bugs early.
-(Participant 167, Participant 241)
+(Participants 167, 241)

 - **Human-in-the-Loop Controls and Traceability**
   - Capability: Require explicit human approval for code changes, show diffs, provenance and confidence levels, and enable rollback; keep audit logs linking suggestions to sources.